Charles-Zhang-Somewhere/Somewhere/README.md

 	* REST API (rename etc...)
 7. **Add and Move with a Style** with embedded scripts (Cross Platform friendly, Lua?) in a loop inside a resource file, or at least basic regular expression (search and replace syntax) + tag (filter and name reference)  support.
 8. Test support for linux and mac for CLI.
+9. Enable embedding as an option (disabled, "Content" dedicated to text notes)
+10. Add support for compression and archiving

 ## Software Components